Geology of Monmouthshire: Glacial legacy

 There is clear evidence for glaciation of the uplands in the west of the county having taken place on one or more occasions.
 The Vale of Ewyas in the Black Mountains and the Sirhowy Valley, Rhymney Valley, Ebbw Vale and the valley of the Ebbw Fach in the Coalfield bear the hallmarks of glacial excavation - U-shaped profiles and over-steepened sides.
 There are moreover stretches of glacial till spread across their flanks.
 Substantial moraines are evident in the Usk valley including the Nevill Hall/Llanfoist moraine south of Abergavenny and the Usk Moraine which is believed to represent the furthest advance of an Usk valley glacier during the last Ice Age.

 The Punchbowl is a well-developed glacial cirque on the eastern side of Blorenge.
 There are no indications that Cwm Craf on its northern side held a glacier but it is perhaps periglacial in origin.

+Karst and caves

+Small areas of karst landscape have developed where the Carboniferous Limestone is present at or near the ground surface, notably from the eastern margins of Mynydd Llangatwg through Gilwern Hill to Blorenge.
+In places interstratal karst has developed where relatively thin, younger rocks cover the limestone.
+Numerous caves have developed in the Clydach Gorge and Gilwern Hill areas, some of which are amongst the most extensive in Britain.
+The Ogof Draenen network for example, is Wales' longest cave (and Britain's second longest), extending in excess of 70 km.
+Ogof y Daren Cilau and Ogof Agen Allwedd have developed beneath Mynydd Llangatwg; the waters of the latter resurge in the Clydach gorge.
+There are further karstic features to the north and west of Chepstow; sinks, caves and resurgences, including the unusual (insofar as sections of it are affected by tides) and 'well-decorated' cave of Otter Hole on the banks of the Wye.